shahrooz-abghari/licentiate-thesis/index.md

   <br>
 </p>

 <p align="justify"><b>Abghari, S.</b>, Boeva, V., Lavesson, Gustafsson, J., Shaikh, J., & Grahn, H. "Anomaly Detection in Video Session Data".
-In <i> 2017 5th Swedish Workshop on Data Science (SweDS 2017).
+In <i> 2017 5th Swedish Workshop on Data Science (SweDS 2017)</i>. <strong><a href="https://cse.gu.se/english/sweds2017" target="_blank"></a>[SweDS 2018]</strong></p>

 <button id="b11" class="unstyled-button" onclick="toggle('a11');update_button('b11')"><u>Abstract</u></button>
 <div style="display:none" id="a11">
 <p align="justify">Online video service providers (OVSPs) continuously improve their services to satisfy the subscribers’ expectation.
 This requires analysing massive amount of log files and different video event types.
 We use sequential pattern mining to analyse video data sequences to detect unexpected issues that can highly affect the subscribers’ experience.
 The video session data has temporal order and contains detailed information regarding which video is requested, what type of device is used for watching the video, and the list of occurrences of all event types.
 <p align="justify">The initial assumption with using sequential pattern mining is that most frequent sequential patterns (MFSPs) can be considered as normal system behaviour, while the others, non-most frequent sequential patterns (NMFSPs), can be potential anomalies.
 By performing clustering analysis, the MFSPs can be grouped based on their similarities.
 Finally, NMFSPs can be evaluated by the created model.
-The goodness-of-fit of the NMFSPs can be identified by applying an internal cluster validation measure such as Silhouette Index (SI).
+The goodness-of-fit of the NMFSPs can be identified by applying an internal cluster validation measure such as Silhouette Index (SI).</p>

-The proposed method has six steps as follows:
+<p align="justify">The proposed method has six steps as follows:
 <ol>
 <li> The video sessions are divided into equal-sized segments, e.g., daily.</li>
 <li> The PrefixSpan algorithm is used to extract frequent sequential patterns.
 Such sequential patterns can lead us to detect collective anomalies, i.e., a collection of related data points (event types) assumed to be anomalous based on their occurrences together.</li>